Kaiser Permanente rewards employees for the excellent care they provide.

 Below are some details of our latest offer for Alliance-represented employees.
-This reflects major parts of our offer as of October 2, 2025.
-We have agreed to continue bargaining with the Alliance despite receiving 10-day strike notices, so this information may change.
+This reflects major parts of our offer as of November 4, 2025.
+Bargaining with the Alliance continues, so this information may change.
 Please visit this page for the latest updates.

 Competitive wages